Claim: A 13-year-old boy named Kyron Horman has been missing from his Portland, Oregon, home since June 2010.

-More than two years later, this missing child case was brought to widespread public attention in conjunction with legal maneuvering in a $10 million lawsuit being pursued by Kyron's biological mother, Desiree Young, which sought to compel Kyron's stepmother, Terri Horman, to either return Kyron or provide information about what happened to him:
+More than two years later, this missing child case was brought to widespread public attention in conjunction with legal maneuvering, in which a

 More than two-years after 6-year-old Oregon boy Kyron Horman disappeared, the boy’s stepmother is asking a judge to delay hearing a civil suit that says she knows the child’s location.